What Is Alcoholic Hepatitis?

 The liver is the largest organ in the body, and it removes poisons such as alcohol from the blood.
 When it’s damaged by decades of heavy drinking, it can become inflamed, scarred, and fatty.
 Over time, it stops working right.
 Up to 35% of long-time heavy drinkers develop alcoholic hepatitis.

 If you have it, you might wake up and notice that your skin or the whites of your eyes look yellow -- a condition called jaundice.
 You might also have a fever, stomachache, or liquid buildup in your belly, and you may lose weight.
 If you’ve been diagnosed with it or think you might have it, here’s what you need to know.
+Learn more about health problems caused by alcohol.

 How Is It Diagnosed?